DevExpress/devextreme-documentation/concepts/05 Widgets/Sparkline/10 Visual Elements/10 Series.md

 Series are constructed on the base of data that can be provided using many different approaches.
 To review them all, refer to the [Data Binding](/concepts/05%20Widgets/zz%20Common/10%20Data%20Visualization%20Widgets/85%20Charts%20-%20Data%20Binding/10%20Provide%20Data '/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_Data_Binding/Provide_Data/') guide.

-To learn more about series types featured in the **Sparkline** widget, refer to the [Sparkline Series Types](/concepts/05%20Widgets/Sparkline/20%20Series%20Types '/Documentation/Guide/Widgets/Sparkline/Series_Types/') guide.
+To learn more about series types featured in the **Sparkline** UI component, refer to the [Sparkline Series Types](/concepts/05%20Widgets/Sparkline/20%20Series%20Types '/Documentation/Guide/Widgets/Sparkline/Series_Types/') guide.